openeemeter/caltrack/analysis/monthly/README.md

 In the second stage, using parameter estimates from the first stage, weather normalized savings for both the baseline period and reporting period can be computed by using corresponding temperature normals for the relevant time period (typical year weather normalized gross savings), or by using current-year weather to project forward baseline period use (current year weather normalized gross savings) and differencing between baseline and reporting period estimated use.

-### Technical guidelines for implementing two-stage estimation
+### General technical guidelines for implementing two-stage estimation on monthly electric and gas usage data

+#### 1. Generate Use per Day values

 Monthly usage data used in the CalTrack Beta Test monthly analysis will be done on Use Per Day (UPD) values for monthly billing analysis by summing daily use to monthly by calendar month, then divide by the number of days in that month.